Setsquare-Solutions/Setsquare-Docs/sandridge-parish-council/other/shortcodes.md

     * `image=""`    - the path to a single image in the file manager.
 Multiple can be supplied, add a number to the end. (image1="", image2="")
     * `sort=""`     - **asc** or **desc**, should the images be displayed alphabetically or reverse alphabetically
     * `id=""`       - a unique id for the galley.
 Allows images to be shown full screen with arrows to navigate through each
     * `captions=""` - a comma separated list of captions for each image.
 Captions will be added to the images in the order they appear in the gallery.
-Enter no value to skip a caption.
-E.g. (caption 1,caption 2,,caption 4)
+Enter no value to skip a caption. e.g. (caption 1,caption 2,,caption 4)

 ---